shubhamsinha21/random-theme-generator-extension/README.md

 ## Installation

-You can either drag and drop this folder (if you wanna modify this app) or the com.adobe.randomtheme folder (if you just want to use the application) to this path inorder to get this extension working.
-Note, hierarchies are same, you don't need to modify anything -
-> `C:\Users\UserName\AppData\Roaming\Adobe\CEP\extensions`
+To effectively integrate this extension, you have two options contingent on your objectives:

+### For Customization:

+  1. Should you wish to modify the application, employ the drag-and-drop method for the entire folder.
+  2. Alternatively, deposit the com.adobe.randomtheme folder if your intent is solely to utilize the application without alterations.
+  3. The designated path for both scenarios is: C:\Users\UserName\AppData\Roaming\Adobe\CEP\extensions
+  4. Notably, the directory hierarchies remain unaltered, obviating the necessity for any further adjustments.

+###  For Seamless Operation:

+  1. If your package is signed, no additional actions are required for smooth operation.
-If you're using a signed package, you're fine.
-If not, and you're manually dropping the folders in your extensions directory, you have to enable debug mode in order to load unsigned extensions.
-Follow these steps:-
+  2. Conversely, if dealing with an unsigned package and manually placing folders within the extensions directory, it becomes imperative to activate debug mode to facilitate the loading of unsigned extensions.
+  3. Execute the following steps to enable debug mode:

-> Search for regedit (REGISTRY EDITOR), ENTER
+    - Initiate a search for regedit (REGISTRY EDITOR) and press ENTER.
-> Go to HKEY_CURRENT_USER/SOFTWARE/ADOBE/CSXS.XX (XX stands for whatever version you have installed)
+    - Navigate to HKEY_CURRENT_USER/SOFTWARE/ADOBE/CSXS.XX (where XX denotes your installed version).
-> Right click on right side > New String Value
+    - Right-click on the right side, opt for New > String Value.
-> Specify name as PlayerDebugMode and data as 1
+    - Specify the name as PlayerDebugMode and assign the data value of 1.

-Note: Location may change depending on your adobe version/product, if this doesn't work, find out your extensions folder through googling your adobe app version, and then putting the package there.
+Note: The precise location may vary contingent on your Adobe version or product.
+Should the provided pathway prove ineffective, ascertain your extensions folder by conducting a targeted search based on your Adobe application version and subsequently situate the package accordingly.

 ## Debugging